rishabhrao12/machine-learning/Ch01-Introduction/Introduction.md

 #### 5.1.3 Poor Quality Data

-IF the training data is full of errors, outliers and noise (e.g. due to poor quality measurements), it will make it harder for the system to detect underlying patterns and performance of the system will suffer.
+If the training data is full of errors, outliers and noise (e.g. due to poor quality measurements), it will make it harder for the system to detect underlying patterns and performance of the system will suffer.
 It is often well worth the time to spend cleaning up the data.
 A large amount of data scientist time goes in performing this task.
 The following are examples of when you would want to clean up training data: -
 1. If some instances are clearly outliers, it may help to simply discard them or try to fix the errors manually.
 2. If some instances are missing a few features (e.g. 5% of customers didn't give their age), you must decide whether you want to ignore this attribute altogether, ignore these instances, fill in the missing values (e.g. with the median age), or train one model with the feature and one model without it.